Find Trade Colleges

 Find Schools Near

-Occupation Description Set up, operate, or tend forging machines to taper, shape, or form metal or plastic parts.
+Position Description Set up, operate, or tend forging machines to taper, shape, or form metal or plastic parts.

-Daily Life Of a Forging Machine Operator
+A Day in the Life of a Forging Machine Operator

 • Trim and compress finished forgings to specified tolerances.